Pedagogical comments about nonperturbative Ward-constrained melonic renormalization group flow: Effective vertex expansion

 where $\dot X:=k \partial X/\partial k$.
 The computation require the explicit expression of $\Gamma^{(2)}_k$.
 In the melonic sector, the self energy obey to a closed equation, reputed difficult to solve.
 We approximate the exact solution by considering only the first term in the derivative expansion in the interior of the windows of momenta allowed by $\dot r_k$:

 where $Z(k):=\partial\Gamma_{k}^{(2)}/\partial p_1^2(\vec{0}\,)$ and $m^2(k):=\Gamma_{k}^{(2)}(\vec{0}\,)$ are both renormalized and effective field strength and mass.
-From the definition \eqref{regulator}, and with some calculation (see \cite{Lahoche:2018oeo}), we obtain the following statement: \begin{proposition} In the UV domain $\Lambda\ll k \ll 1$ and in the symmetric phase, the leading order flow equations for essential and marginal local couplings are given by:
+From the definition \eqref{regulator}, and with some calculation (see \cite{Lahoche:2018oeo}), we obtain the following statement\footnote{Note that these equations differ from those obtained in the references by a factor $6$ in front of the sixtic contribution, for the beta function $\beta_g$.} \begin{proposition} In the UV domain $\Lambda\ll k \ll 1$ and in the symmetric phase, the leading order flow equations for essential and marginal local couplings are given by:

 With:

 and

 \end{proposition} Where in this proposition $\beta_g:=\dot{\bar g}$, $\beta_m:=\dot{\bar{m}}^2$ and the effective-renormalized mass and couplings are defined as: $\bar{g}:=Z^{-2}(k)g(k)$ and $\bar{m}^2:=Z^{-1}(k)k^{-2}m^2(k)$.
 For the computation, note that we made use of the approximation \eqref{derivexp} only for absolutely convergent quantities, and into the windows of momenta allowed by $\dot{r}_k$.
 As pointed out in \cite{Lahoche:2018hou}-\cite{Lahoche:2018oeo}, taking into account the full momentum dependence of the effective vertex $\pi_2^{(i)}$ in \eqref{eff4} drastically modify the expression of the anomalous dimension $\eta$ with respect to crude truncation.
 In particular, the singularity line discussed in \cite{Lahoche:2018ggd} disappears below the singularity $\bar{m}^2=-1$.
 Moreover, because all the effective melonic vertices only depend on $\bar{m}^2$ and $\bar{g}$, any fixed point for the system \eqref{syst3} is a global fixed point for the melonic sector.
 Note that to compute $\eta$, we required the knowledge of the derivative of the effective vertex with respect to the external momenta: